itsyahboijim/HBF/README.md

 1. Clone the repository and install all its dependencies via npm (execute `npm install` from home directory)
 2. Deploy the database (MongoDB) that the project uses via `docker compose up -d`
 3. Run the server via the command `npm run dev`

+## Roadmap

+I am currently learning React so, in this repository's `backend` branch it will be repurposed as a backend server for the React frontend.
+Such is to be accomplished:

+- [ ] Throw errors on routes beginning with `/interface`
+- [ ] Disable browser cookie interactions
+- [ ] Modify redirects to throw an error instead